leknarf/loadcanary/README.md

     To get a known working combination of nodeload + node grab a release download or checkout a release tag.

+    To find a version of node that's compatible with a tag release do git show <tagname>.

+    For example: git show v0.1.1

 QUICKSTART
 ----------
     1. Install node.js.